-- 1 The control positions the tool above the cutter infeed point, taking the allowance for side into account - 2 In the first plunging depth, the tool mills the contour from inside outward at the milling feed rate. - 3 First the island contours (C and D in the figure at right) are rough-milled until the pocket contour (A, B) is approached. - 4 In the next step, the control moves the tool to the next plunging depth and repeats the roughing procedure until the program depth is reached - 5 Finally, the tool retracts in the tool axis to the clearance height or to the position last programmed before the cycle.
+- 1 The control positions the tool above the cutter infeed point, taking the allowance for side into account - 2 After reaching the first plunging depth, the tool mills the contour in an outward direction at the programmed milling feed rate Q12 - 3 First the island contours (C and D in the figure at right) are rough-milled until the pocket contour (A, B) is approached. - 4 In the next step, the control moves the tool to the next plunging depth and repeats the roughing procedure until the program depth is reached - 5 Finally, the tool retracts in the tool axis to the clearance height or to the position last programmed before the cycle.
 This depends on the ConfigDatum, CfgGeoCycle (no. 201000), posAfterContPocket (no. 201007) parameter.